Small-Fish-Dev/small-fish-dev.github.io/src/blogs/2024_transparency.md

 --
 for being a part of Small Fish, or even s&box in general.

-And <b>special thanks</b> to Facepunch's s&box team and all the other orgs.
+A <b>special thanks</b> to Facepunch's s&box team and all the other orgs.

+And don't forget to vote ubre 2025 for community president!